chishtianeesa/chishtianeesa.github.io/_projects/information-architecture.md

 # Information Architecture

 ## Problem
 Originally designed for one product, BrowserStack's website could not scale with rapid product growth.
-Multiple adhoc additions made the navigation complex, because of which users could not find contextual information in their evaluation/use of the products.
+Multiple adhoc additions made the navigation complex.
+Users could not find contextual information in their evaluation/use of the products, and there was no scope left for further product additions.

 ## Solution